KGDavidson/BoidSimulator-ReactJS/README.md

 # BoidSimulator-ReactJS

-A boid simulator written in ReactJS using the canvas element
+A boid simulator written in ReactJS using the canvas element.
+A boid is highlighted for ease of tracking.

 ![UI](https://i.postimg.cc/JzBKSfV2/GIF-27-04-2022-03-43-53.gif)